 Many think that the job of project managers comes down to being neck-deep in paperwork, and to some extent, that’s true — but a lot of it has to do with people as well.

-Negotiating contracts and rates is one of the crucial responsibilities a project manager has, and it directly correlates with the managing resources point we mentioned before.
+Negotiating contracts and rates is one of the crucial responsibilities a project manager has, and it directly correlates with managing project resources.

-To be good at negotiating, a project manager must have three things:
+To be good at negotiating, a project manager must:

 - Be good at handling people,

-- And always keep in mind that negotiation is not a competition.
+- Always keep in mind that negotiation is not a competition.

-If a project manager is capable of securing a good deal with a reliable contractor and/or supplier, it will have wide-reaching consequences throughout the rest of the project.
+If a project manager is capable of securing a good deal with a reliable contractor and/or supplier, it can have wide-reaching benefits throughout the rest of the project.